The period of total silence on the Island of Gods will be between

 Amati Karya: No form of physical activity except things dedicated to spiritual cleansing and renewal.

-The fourth is the Yoga/Brata Ritual which starts at 6:00 am on the day of Nyepi and continues to 6:00 am the next day.
-The faithful Balinese spend this day in meditation.
+The fourth is the Yoga Brata Ritual, which starts at 6:00 am on the day of Nyepi and continues to 6:00 am the next day.
+The more faithful Balinese would spend this day in meditation, but otherwise would follow the tradition of staying indoors.

 Ngembak Agni / Labuh Brata Ritual